wchorski/duplicati-dashboard/README.md

 # duplicati-dashboard
 A NodeJS based server that collects JSON data from Duplicati backup logs

-## Tech
+## 📦 Tech
 - Frontend: NextJS
 - API: NextJS
 - Database: InfluxDB

 > [!warning] Backups sharing the same name will cause issues.
-The backup's name must be > unique accross all Duplicati instances, it will be used as an ID for logging.
+The backup's name must be unique across all Duplicati instances, it will be used as an ID for logging.
 MUST BE URL FRIENDLY
 > example: "Laptop--Home_Folder_Backup", "Desktop--Home_Folder_Backup" is a good naming convention.

 ## Usecase
-Initally this was just some middle ware that serves as an endpoint
+Initally this was just some middle ware that serves as an endpoint for JSON friendly monitoring apps, but I also built a simple UI so it could be used as a standalone app.

 ## Duplicati Setup
 you can either add these settings for the globally or per backup in the *Advanced options*